Key Takeaways

 In this case, you’re turning garbage into gold by taking something that hasn’t been performing well and merging it with another article that helps it perform much better.

-If you have a bucket load of content on your website, I’d recommend starting with zombie pages and cannibalization.
-It doesn’t take as long, and you’ll see some positive movement.
+If you have a large profile of existing content, I’d recommend starting with zombie pages and cannibalization.

 How to Find Cannibalization